Miracle at the Meadowlands: Similar plays

-A similar play occurred during a Monday Night Football game between the Chargers and Chiefs on October 31, 2011.
+A similar play occurred during a Monday Night Football game between the Chargers and Kansas City Chiefs on October 31, 2011.
 Tied 20–20 with one minute left, the Chargers had the ball on the Chiefs' 15-yard line.
-The Chiefs had no timeouts so the Chargers could run the clock down to the final seconds to setup the winning field goal.
-On the ensuing snap, the football jammed into Chargers quarterback Philip Rivers' ring finger, dislocating it, and causing Rivers to fumble the ball.
+The Chiefs had no timeouts so the Chargers could run the clock down to the final seconds to set up the winning field goal.
+On the ensuing snap, the football jammed into Chargers quarterback Philip Rivers' ring finger, dislocating it, causing Rivers to fumble the ball.
 Chiefs linebacker Andy Studebaker recovered the fumble and the Chiefs went on to win in overtime 23–20.
-Rivers was seen on the sidelines mouthing the words "This is the worst day ever."
+Rivers was seen on the sidelines mouthing the words, "This is the worst day ever."
 As a result of the win, the Chiefs moved into a three-way tie for the lead in the AFC West.

-Another occurrence capped Kansas State's 38–35 comeback victory November 21, 2015, over Iowa State.
+Another occurrence capped Kansas State's 38–35 comeback victory on November 21, 2015, over Iowa State.
 Kansas State had rallied from a 35–14 halftime deficit to pull to within a touchdown.
 With 1:31 left, Iowa State having possession and the Wildcats with just one time out remaining, the Cyclones fumbled the ball away on first down and Kansas State tied the game on the ensuing possession.
 On Iowa State's next series, the Cyclones again chose to run a play rather than take a knee (and send the game into overtime), but quarterback Joel Lanning was sacked on second down and fumbled the ball, which was recovered by the Wildcats and led to the game-winning field goal.
-Iowa State coach Paul Rhoads' play-calling in the final 90 seconds of the game, in addition to a difficult 2015 season for the team, ultimately led to his firing.
+Iowa State coach Paul Rhoads' play-calling in the final ninety seconds of the game, in addition to a difficult 2015 season for the team, ultimately led to his firing.

+Another occurrence happened during the October 7, 2023 college football game between Georgia Tech and Miami.
+With thirty-four seconds remaining and Georgia Tech having exhausted all of their three timeouts, Miami led 20–17 when the Hurricanes called for a running play on third down instead of taking a knee.
+Running back Don Chaney Jr. fumbled the ball at the end of the play, and Tech recovered at their own 25-yard line.
+A few plays later, quarterback Haynes King threw a 44-yard touchdown pass to wide receiver Christian Leary with two seconds left, and the Yellow Jackets stunned the Hurricanes 23–20.
+Miami coach Mario Cristobal later expressed that he should've chosen to kneel, though in the previous four games the Hurricanes played where their win had been long assured and they held the ball at the end of the game, Cristobal had ordered run plays to end each game rather than a kneel.